FusionCache/docs/docs/indexes.md

 ```

 - Lookup the `surname` index
-- If none, return an empty response is returned
+- If none, return an empty response
 - Else the objects for "Smith" are returned